Science at All Hallows is taught to all pupils.

 Exploring Science textbooks and corresponding worksheets are provided in lessons, although additional sheets and texts are used where necessary.

-Pupils in Year 10 will continue to follow topics from the Science GCSE Specification (first examined in summer 2018)
+Pupils in Year 10 will continue to follow topics from the AQA Science GCSE Specification.

 This qualification is linear.
 Linear means that students will sit all their exams at the end of the course.